KeltonZ/assignment_04/README.md

 ## Code Modification [1]

 - Added error handling when the data file is not found within directory in initial code block

+## Code Modification [2]

+Added code to handle validation and exceptions as well as collecting invalid data